 Matthew did not give us a tape recording or a transcript of everything that Jesus said.
 But if we include the gospel of Luke, we can discover some additional statements that Jesus made during the Sermon on the Mount.
 During Jesus’ message about loving and praying for our enemies, He also said this,

 Have you ever had someone curse you, swear at you, or abuse you?
-All of us have experienced someone criticizing us to others unless we say nothing, and do nothing.
-Jesus knew what we are like.
-Yet, He tells us that we should love and pray for our critics and enemies anyway.
+All of us have experienced someone criticizing us.
+Jesus knows what we are like.
+That is why He tells us to love and pray for our critics and enemies anyway.

 When we think of an enemy, we often think of nations declaring war on each other, soldiers, tanks, aircraft, and military battles.
 But we have other enemies.
 Saint Augustine was correct when he said, “We have enemies, for who can live on this earth without them?”
 Chuck Swindoll once commented, “Friends come and go but enemies accumulate.”
 Enemies accumulate because they hate and never let the hurt disappear.